Can you remember the last time you ate at a restaurant without seeking out reviews or asking for a friend’s recommendation?

-Featuring reviews in your marketing collateral (your eBooks, white pages, etc.) is an awesome tactic for marketers to help salespeople speed up their selling processes.
+Featuring reviews in your marketing collateral such as white pages or eBooks (learn how to make an eBook for beginners) is an awesome tactic for marketers to help salespeople speed up their selling processes.
 Since you’re usually distributing this collateral to people in contact with your sales team, it’s an easy way to get their eyes on some accolades without urging them to visit various review platforms.

 Since these are often printed documents, try only to print as many as you actually need.
 If you continue to update them as new five-star reviews filter in, they’ll stay relevant (and you’ll help save some trees).